 If there are still 7 working days before your scheduled transfer date, we can cancel the switch.
 Our switching team will let you know what you need to do.
 Once the switch process has started we are unable to cancel it and you would then need to switch back if you want to stick with your previous bank.

 Future payments that are sent to your old bank will be redirected to your new account.
 We’ll also let the sender know your new details.
-This won’t apply in the case of non-standard payments, such as CHAPS and international transfers.

 The Current Account Switch Service should not interfere with this process and any debit card transactions that you have asked your bank to stop should remain so after your switch.